Parable #10. Unfruitful fig tree:

 On the other hand, if at the end of the additional time the fig tree failed to bear fruit, the ax of HaShem’s judgment woud be raised and He would cut the tree down.
 This the Owner of the vineyard would do so that He might replant a new fig tree that would produce Him much fruit.

 Old first century (CE) Israel was the barren (fruitless) fig-tree that Messiah was talking about.
 Not modern Israel.

 This symbol of the fruitless fig tree being covered with large leaves being present is very ancient.
 Our first parents Adam and Eve, after they sinned in the Garden of Eden, were described as hiding their nakedness through the use of large fig leaves.
-In the first century (CE) the Messiah completed a three and one-half year ministry here on earth that on the main was exclusively directed at the Family-nation of Israel.
-The people, mainly at the insistence of their wicked religious and political leaders, did not respond to the call for Teshuvah (begun by the prophet Yochanan Ben Zechariah Ben Aaron) and they did not hear, understand, and obey the Word of the invisible One spoken through His visible Image (צֶלֶם הָאֱלֹהִים-Tselem Ha-Elohim) that is His visible Voice and Face that we can hear and see, the Messiah.
+In the first century (CE) the Messiah completed a three and one-half year ministry here on earth that on the main was at the first exclusively directed at bringing the Salvation of Adonai to His own Family-nation of Israel.

 So, the judgment warned about in this Tenth Mashal of Messiah has already been executed upon the old Israel of the past.